jarrettyeo/NTUOSS-FlaskWebSocketChatApp/README.md

 ```
 return render_template('hello_sockets.html')
 ```
-Generating HTML from within Python is not fun, and actually pretty cumbersome because you have to do the HTML escaping on your own to keep the application secure.
+From the Docs: Generating HTML from within Python is not fun, and actually pretty cumbersome because you have to do the HTML escaping on your own to keep the application secure.
 Because of that Flask configures the ```Jinja2``` template engine for you automatically.
 To render a template you can use the ```render_template()``` method.
 All you have to do is provide the name of the template and the variables you want to pass to the template engine as keyword arguments.
 In this case, when a user accesses the ```/``` endpoint, Flask will return and render our HTML template ```hello_sockets.html```.

 ```
 session['receive_count'] = session.get('receive_count', 0) + 1